 The scenario was based on a Radiological Exposure Device (“RED”) that had been hidden in a long-distance train.
 This resulted in a potential radiation exposure of 191 people (Dörr et al., 2017).
 Depending on distance and shielding from the source and the individual radio sensitivity, different clinical signs and symptoms were assumed.
 The duration of exposure was equal to the travel time of one hour.
-ARS cases were generated using either Medical Treatment Protocols for Radiation Accident Victims (METREPOL) (n=78) or using real-case descriptions (n=24) extracted from a database system for evaluation and archiving of radiation accidents based on case histories (SEARCH).
-Cases without exposure (n=89) were created based on normal values (“worried wells”).
-For the real case histories from SEARCH only cases without internal contamination or combined injuries were used.
-SEARCH is a database containing 824 cases from 81 radiation accidents from 19 countries (Friesecke et al., 2000).
-Based on this extensive collection of radiation accident cases, METREPOL was created (Friesecke et al., 2001).
-This unique system allows an organ specific grading of radiation effects for the neurovascular (N), hematopoietic (H), cutaneous (C) and gastrointestinal system (G).
-This organ specific grading is translated into a grading code (1-4) that will then lead to general response categories (RC) ranging from RC 1 (autologous recovery certain) to RC 4 (autologous recovery most unlikely) for the individual patient.
-The total number of cases was 191; including 24 real cases from SEARCH (RC2, n=2; RC3, n=10; RC4, n=12), 78 cases based von METREPOL criteria (RC1, n=45; RC2, n=17; RC3, n=10; RC4, n=6) and 89 unexposed cases based on normal values (RC0).
-The data set was limited to clinical data from the first three days after radiation exposure.
-Possible gaps in the data of the real case histories were considered to reflect the situation after a real scenario.
-All 191 data sets contained information for clinical signs and symptoms of all affected organ systems.
-Two to three participants joint a team, because it was intended to practice teamwork, distribute workload among participants and discuss the possible clinical outcome predictions.
-The teams were asked to estimate the response category (RC0-4); identifying clinically relevant ARS (RC 2-4l, decide about hospitalization and provide a dose estimate (Gy).
+ARS cases were generated by extracting suitable cases from either the METREPOL (Friesecke et al., 2001) or SEARCH database (Friesecke et al., 2000) .
+An organ specific grading of radiation effects was generated HOW DID THIS HAPPEN Referernces??? for the neurovascular (N), hematopoietic (H), cutaneous (C) and gastrointestinal system (G).
+This organ specific grading is translated into a grading code (1-4) that generates general response categories (RC) ranging from RC 1 (autologous recovery certain) to RC 4 (autologous recovery most unlikely) for each individual patient.
+The complete data set of 191 indivdiuals including 24 real cases from SEARCH (RC2, n=2; RC3, n=10; RC4, n=12), 78 cases from METREPOL (RC1, n=45; RC2, n=17; RC3, n=10; RC4, n=6) and 89 unexposed cases based on normal values (RC0).
+The data available for use was restricted to clinical data that included clinical signs and symptoms of all affected organ systems. for the first three days after radiation exposure.
+Gaps in the data obtained for the real case histories were retained to realistically reflect a real scenario.
+Each evaluation team consisted of two to three participants to reflect the required degree of teamwork needed to manage the workload and to discuss the possible clinical outcome predictions.
+The teams were asked to classify cases in the response categories RC0-4; to identify cases with clinically relevant ARS (RC 2-4l, to make decisions on hospitalization and to provide an estimate of absorbed dose (Gy).

 Software Tools and Prodrome List

 The Biodosimetry Assessment Tool (BAT) (Sine et al., 2001) and First-responders Radiological Assessment Triage FRAT (WinFRAT) (“Biodosimetry Tools | Uniformed Services University,” n.d.)) were developed by the Armed Forces Radiobiology Research Institute (AFRRI) to identify radiation exposed individuals, support diagnostic and dose assessment.
-Gastrointestinal, neurovascular and cutaneous clinical signs and symptoms, as well as haematopoetic changes are taken into account.
-Physical dosimetry data and contamination status can be also be included into the assessment (Blakely et al., 2010).
+Gastrointestinal, neurovascular and cutaneous clinical signs and symptoms, as well as haematopoetic changes are taken into account (Blakely et al., 2010).

-The H-Module was build as a Microsoft Excel macro that has been developed by the Bundeswehr Institute of Radiobiology using real case histories (Port et al., 2017).
-The H-Module predicts the later occurring haematological acute radiation syndrome (HARS) during the first three days after irradiation based on early radiation-induced changes of the blood cell counts (Lymphocytes, Neutrophils and Platelets).
-After entering BCC counts into the the H-module it automatically predicts the severity of the HARS and provides treatment recommendations.
-The excel-sheet version was recently converted into an H-module App (online available probably in 2020) which works on a PC as well so that participants in 2019 could take advantage of this improved and easier to handle software tool (Majewski et al.2018).
+The H-Module uses real case histories to predict late occurring haematological acute radiation syndrome (HARS) using measurements of radiation-induced changes of the blood cell counts (Lymphocytes, Neutrophils and Platelets) obtained during the first three days after exposure.
+The tool was developed by the Bundeswehr Institute of Radiobiology as a Microsoft Excel macro (Port et al., 2017) and has been converted into a PC App (online available probably in 2020) that was used in this study (Majewski et al.2018).

+BIR generated a prodrome list comprising onset and duration of vomiting, the onset and frequency of diarrhoea and the rise of body temperature.
+These information were translated into a dose estimate and a recommendation for hospitalization.
+The list represents a shortened and condensed version of the algorithms used for WinFRAT and was kindly provided by Dr. W.F.
+Blakely (Blakely WF, n.d.).